Notes: Bettane & Desseauve 15.5/20 + (Immediate pleasure), RVF 15/20

 based on 5 reviews

-Average, I've had much better ones at the same price.
+It's just average; I've had much better ones for the same price

 See all reviews from this customer